-Sarah Hall is not only the ultimate PR guru, but she is also the President of CIPR, a dedicated mom, a thinker, a woman of passion and purpose.
+Sarah Waddington is not only the ultimate PR guru, but she is also the President of CIPR, a dedicated mom, a thinker, a woman of passion and purpose.
 In her interview she talks with frankness about the challenges that women professionals have to face and what it takes to balance goals, ambition, vision, productivity.

 Q: Sarah, if you were to describe yourself in 150 words, what would you say?

 A: Perhaps it would be best to ask someone else but I’d say passionate, motivated and someone who gets things done.
 I’m definitely fueled by purpose, which gives me direction, whether that’s in my home or professional life.
 I’m someone who really feels things in my gut so I harness my instinct to support decision making.
 I can be impatient and feel injustice deeply but I guess that’s good for mobilizing for a cause!
 At the end of the day, I’m committed to my work as a public relations consultant, but what comes first is my family.

 Q: How did you get where you are today, and did anyone (or something) help you along the way?

 A: No one ever gets to where they are alone.
 I’ve certainly had help almost every step of the way.
 Today, the only way I can run a successful PR and marketing consultancy, develop the #FuturePRoof body of work and volunteer with the Chartered Institute of Public Relations (CIPR) and Athena40 is by having an incredibly supportive community around me, which includes family and friends but also superb childcare and even doggy daycare support.
 I’ve also benefited from mentoring in my professional life and private counselling when I’ve needed it.

 Q: What were the main challenges you faced along the way and how did you overcome them?